 Her debut novel, Unusual Chickens for the Exceptional Poultry Farmer, about twelve-year-old Sophie and her magical chickens, was published by Knopf Books For Young Readers.

 Her second novel, Murder, Magic, and What We Wore, is set in 1818, England, about sixteen-year-old Annis, who would like to become a spy like her father and who does not see why the War Office should put up such a fuss (with bonus magical dressmaking!) was published by Knopf Books For Young Readers on September 19, 2017.

 Her third novel, Are You Ready to Hatch an Unusual Chicken?, is the sequel to Unusual Chickens for the Exceptional Poultry Farmer, and continues Sophie’s adventures with even more magical chickens.
-It will be coming to bookstores from Knopf Books For Young Readers on November 6, 2018.
+It was published by Knopf Books For Young Readers on November 6, 2018.

 Kelly is represented by Mandy Hubbard at Emerald City Literary Agency.

 Questions?
 Contact her at kj at curiosityjones dot net